rfielding/octaveRounder/README.md

 ![Arduino Uno](images/arduinouno.jpg)

+    The Uno only has a 2048 bytes of RAM available.
+    This current code uses about 512 bytes of RAM.

 Buy a MIDI shield for roughly $20.
 You typically need to buy them online.
 I find them on Amazon (Olimex, LinkSprite).
 You only need MIDI IN and OUT for these purposes (you can buy a partial MIDI shield that doesn't have a MIDI THRU, with only IN and OUT if you like):

 ![LinkSprite MIDI Shield](images/midishield.jpg)